HopkinsIDD/minion-covid/assembly_instructions.md

 The output, which might look something like `/home/username/my-project/`, will be your **working directory** for this analysis.
 Anytime you are asked to provide the path to your working directory, copy in this information.

-From inside your **working directory**, type the following commands to copy this github repository onto your computer
+From inside your **working directory**, type the following commands to copy this github repository onto your computer:

 ```
 apt update